FireWalkerX/bitsybay/README.md

 BitsyBay Engine
 ===============

-We believe that liberty service should be accessible to its users: it's 100% open source licensed under the GNU GPL version 3.
+We believe that liberty service should be accessible to its users: it's 100% open source licensed under the GNU GPL v.3

 DONATE
 ------